New Ohio law protects disabled people’s parental rights

 COLUMBUS, Ohio (WCMH) – Todd Elzey has been around the block.

-Hailing from West Jefferson, Elzey was a licensed attorney in California before moving to upstate New York to work for the state’s Medicaid office.
+Hailing from West Jefferson, Elzey was a licensed attorney in California before moving to upstate New York to work as a Medicare Appeal Officer for eight years.
 After returning to Ohio, he was a freelance reporter covering city government in Geneva and Kettering.

 He’s also legally blind and has significant hearing loss, two things he’s lived with his entire life.